All Episodes

 That's how we're able to continue to do these podcasts for y'all.

-We're we're basically breaking even between getting the booze and everything else like that, but we we want to hold these events so that y'all can meet have a good time.
+But we want to hold these events so that y'all can meet, have a good time.

 Like, I don't even care.

-I was streaming and making sure everybody was good and putting out fires, making sure like we didn't have any issues because we had issues with security and stuff like that.
+Like, half the, the boat party, guys, I was streaming and making sure everybody was good and putting out fires, making sure, like, we didn't have any issues because we had issues with security and stuff like that.

 So, like, I didn't really start having fun until like the last 45 minutes, man.

-If you guys watch that stream, so um, Castle Club guys is how you support, man.
+If you guys watch that stream, so Castle Club, guys, is how you support, man.

-I'm gonna read speaking of Calcutta Club, I'll read some of these shots.
+Speaking of Castle Club, I'll read some of these chats.

 Any idea when y'all finna do it?